ilhambara/sheets-next-db/README.md

 - Fill the `GOOGLE_APPLICATION_CREDENTIALS` with a path to your private key from step 3.

-- And you can get the `SHEET_ID` your spreadsheets like this:
+- And you can get the `SHEET_ID` from your spreadsheets like this:

 <img src="public/img/sheets-id.png" width=60% height="auto">

 Note: notice that the highlighted string is a `SHEET_ID` that we use in our `.env.local` file.
+It is important to set the permissions of your shared spreadsheets to prevent anyone except you to edit the sheets.

 **4. Install required dependencies**